Zaheer-zk/console-beauty/README.md

 To use this package, import it into your project and call the beautifyConsoleOutput function.

-import { beautifyConsoleOutput } from 'beautify-console-output';
+import { beautifyConsoleOutput } from 'console-beauty';

 console.log(beautifyConsoleOutput('Hello, World!', ['bold', 'underline', 'color:red']));